hieudku/ParkingFlow/README.md

 <h1>ParkingFlow</h1>

 <p>
-ParkingFlow is a web-based parking management application built using ASP.NET Core MVC and SQL Server.
+ParkingFlow is a web parking management application built using ASP.NET Core MVC and SQL Server.
 It provides basic functionality for users to find and book parking spaces and for administrators to manage available slots and bookings.
-This project is suitable for educational purposes, prototyping, or as a starting point for building a full-featured parking reservation system.
+This project is suitable for educational purposes, prototyping, or as a starting point for building a full-featured parking management system.
 </p>

 <hr/>